 Interim Director of Policy Implementation, Community and Economic Development Association

 Born in Honduras, Daisy Lezama immigrated to the United States and earned an undergraduate degree in education, a master’s degree in educational leadership and a doctoral degree in ministry.
-Daisy currently works at the Community and Economic Development Association (CEDA) of Cook County as Interim Director of Policy Implementation for Head Start.
-Previously Daisy worked at City Colleges of Chicago and at the Chicago Department of Children and Youth Services.
-Lezama also serves as one of the founding board members for the Chicago Pre-College and Engineering Program.
+Daisy currently works at the National Youth Advocate Program (NYAP) as an Assistant Director.
+Previously, she served as the Director of Youth and Family Development Programs at Aspira, Inc. of Illinois, and at the Community and Economic Development Association (CEDA) of Cook County as Interim Director of Policy Implementation for Head Start.
+Previous to that, Dr. Lezama worked at City Colleges of Chicago and at the Chicago Department of Children and Youth Services, and also serves as one of the founding board members for the Chicago Pre-College and Engineering Program.